Photo by Zoriana Zaitseva / Shutterstock.com

-MoviePass is essentially a subscription service for movies shown in traditional theaters.
-You pay a flat monthly fee and receive a debit card of sorts that enables you to watch unlimited movies in theaters.
+The subscription service for movies shown in traditional theaters now costs $9.95 each month.
+You pay that flat monthly fee and receive a debit card of sorts that lets you watch unlimited movies in theaters.
+According to the company:

 MoviePass has been around for five years but has had to contend with movie theaters’ skepticism and resistance to change.
 In addition, movie theaters have been raising ticket prices in response to declining attendance.

-Would you pay $20 or $30 per month for an unlimited movie theater subscription?
+Would you pay $9.95 per month for an unlimited movie theater subscription?
 Share your thoughts with us below or over on our Facebook page.

 Disclosure: The information you read here is always objective.
 However, we sometimes receive compensation when you click links within our stories.